 Ohio is an equitable division state.
 This means that all marital assets and debts must be divided fairly during the divorce or dissolution process.

 At the Law Office of Kristen L. Campbell, LLC, we assist clients throughout Butler County with property division matters.
-Our attorney takes pride in meticulously preparing each case and educating clients about their options.
+Attorney Campbell takes pride in meticulously preparing each case and educating clients about their options.
 You can count on her to explain everything you need to know to safeguard your financial interests.
-Call us today to set up an initial consultation at 513-895-0030.

-Our Hamilton, Ohio, law firm assists clients with the equitable division of:
+Our Butler County law firm assists clients with the equitable division of:

 - The marital home

 - 401(k)s, IRAs, pensions and other retirement assets